040-Internet/add-image-metabox/readme.txt

 ---------------------------------------------
-CUSTOM SIDEBAR PLUGIN HOW TO:
+ADD IMG METABOX PLUGIN HOW TO:
 ---------------------------------------------

 1. Install and activate the plugin